What's a Comfort Height Toilet?

 Professional Toilet Installation

 Comfort height toilets come in all different styles and sizes.
-They certainly have their benefits – and some drawback.
+They certainly have their benefits – and some drawbacks.
 If you decide you want to install a comfort height toilet, your local Mr. Rooter Plumbing, a Neighborly company, can help.
 We offer upfront pricing and will never charge for overtime.
-Just call (855) 982-2028 or request a job estimate online.
+Just call or request a job estimate online.